 Know before you go

-Entry feePermit required - please contact the Trust in advance.
+Entry feePermit required - please see access details below.

 7 miles for complete circuit.
-Paths generally good.
-Wheelchair access to one of the hides
+Paths are mainly grass and can become muddy and flooded in winter.
+Wheelchair access to one of the hides (see below).

 When to visit